 And Love For All (1990) – produced jointly by Duffy, Andy Partridge of XTC and John Leckie – was more introspective and despite strong efforts by Phonogram, the group failed to score a hit in the singles chart, mainly because of a general unwillingness to forget Duffy’s rather twee past as a pop idol.

-In 1991, the group signed with leading independent label Creation and released Astronauts.
+In 1991, the group signed with independent label Creation and released Astronauts.
 In the week of its release, it was announced that the group had split and that Duffy would revert once again to solo status.